 Self-guided (free-of-charge) tours of the museum and the gardens are also always welcomed.
 Just as for general group tours, we request a maximum of 20 people per group at a time.
 A ratio of at least 1 chaperone or teacher per ~8 students will also aid the learning process.

 The museum can be a valuable educational resource for your students.
 Last school year over 300 K-12 and home schooled students took guided tours of the museum and many more visited and took self-guided tours.
 In the summer months, daycare and Summer camp groups visited as well.
 Thank you for your support.
 We are happy to be part of the upstate educational community and to serve local schools and teachers.
 Teachers, please let us know in advance if you would like us to tailor the tour to your curriculum.
-We can adjust the tour content to focus more or less on geological or paleontological topics.
 Teachers, please allow your students the time and opportunity to purchase items in our gift shop.
 The revenue from our gift shop is an important source of funding that allows us to maintain and expand our exhibits and to offer regular admission for free.
 Additionally, 100 % of gift shop proceeds are used for educational and research purposes.

 Pre/Post Trip Resources:

 Preparing the students in advance of the trip so they know a little about what they might expect to see and how they are expected to behave is recommended.
 Teachers are welcome to preview the museum.
 Guided tours usually last ~1 hour, and include interpretation of popular exhibits and an educational scavenger hunt in the museum.
 The students are also usually allowed some free time to study the exhibits on their own and to purchase items in the museum gift shop.

 During Your Visit: